Student Guide – How to use to Turnitin in Canvas

 After submission, you may download a pdf copy of your digital receipt for your records in the Assignment Dashboard by selecting the document icon (See Figs. 5 & 6).

-To view your Similarity Report, click on your similarity score from the % column of the assignment dashboard (See Fig.7).
-You can read more about Similarity Reports, what they mean and how to interpret them on the Turnitin website
+To view your Similarity Report, click on your similarity score in the similarity column of the assignment dashboard (See Fig.7).
+You can read more about Similarity Reports, what they mean and how to interpret them on the Turnitin website.

 Note: If your similarity score is unavailable, this may be a result of the assignment settings implemented by your instructor.
 Please contact your instructor if you think you should be able to see your score.